Hatya Kaand

 Hatya Kaand is a 1998 Indian Hindi action thriller film of Bollywood directed by Girish Manukant and produced by Raojibhai J. Patel.
-This film was released on 4 September 1998 in the banner of R.A.
+This film is a Hindi remake of a super hit Kannada film Lockup Death.
+The film was released on 4 September 1998 under the banner of R.A.
 Movies.

 Plot

-A talented student can not get any job due to corruption and nepotism.
-His four friends also could not secure a job in spite of bribing ministers rather, and they are tortured by a corrupt cop for raising their voice against this injustice.
+A talented student can not get a job due to corruption and nepotism.
+His four friends also could not secure a job.
+In spite of bribing a corrupt minister.
+Instead, they are framed and tortured by a corrupt cop at the behest of the corrupt politician for raising their voice against this injustice.
+One of the friend's 'Kumar' is killed as result of the torture by the police and is dies in police custody.
+Another friend 'Amar' (Javed Khan) is framed for the murder.
 Being deprived, they decide to take revenge on them.
-At the end of the film, they kill the minister in open court.
+At the end of the film, Amar kills the minister in open court.